gizinski-jacek/youtube-page/README.md

 npm run build
 ```

-Don't forget to add **.env** file with these environmental variables for the app:
+Don't forget to add **.env** file with these environment variables for the app:

 ```
 REACT_APP_API_KEY